-Among CMG's latest technological advancements is a public cloud solution, which enables customers to securely access our simulators and run simulations on some of the latest and fastest hardware available in the industry, optimized for maximum efficiency and faster simulation results.
+Among CMG's more recent technological advancements is a public cloud solution, which enables customers to securely access our simulators and run simulations on some of the latest and fastest hardware available in the industry, optimized for maximum efficiency and faster simulation results.
 Advancements in cloud technology are generating a paradigm shift in modern computing and removing technological limitations faced by our customers.

-CMG is in a solid financial position with \$33.7 million in positive working capital, no bank debt and a long history of generating earnings and cash from operating activities.
+CMG is in a solid financial position with \$39.3 million in positive working capital, no bank debt and a long history of generating earnings and cash from operating activities.
 Combined with its strong balance sheet is the strength of its employees in all areas of the Company.

 Our focus will remain on licensing software to both existing and new customers and, with diversification of our geographic profile, our goal is to continue to strengthen our position in the global marketplace.
-Approximately 94% of our software license revenue is derived from annuity and maintenance contracts, which generally represent a recurring source of revenue.
+Approximately 92% of our software license revenue is derived from annuity and maintenance contracts, which generally represent a recurring source of revenue.

-We continue to be profitable and have solid cash generation despite the ongoing economic challenges in the oil and gas industry.
-During fiscal 2021, we generated \$0.30 per share in free cash flow, compared to \$0.33 per share in the previous fiscal year.
-For the fiscal year ended March 31, 2021, operating profit represented 45% of total revenue and EBITDA represented 52% of total revenue.
+We continue to be profitable and have solid cash generation despite the ongoing economic uncertainty in the oil and gas industry.
+During fiscal 2022, operating profit represented 39% of total revenue and we generated \$0.27 per share in free cash flow.